PirateGame/Pirate-Game-Backend/README.md

 # Pirate-Game-Online

-An online experience that lets you play the pirate game with friends
+Ever wanted to play pirate game on a browser, without all that pesky paperwork?
+Well now you can!

+Developed by:
+  Thomas Wood,
+  Alex Pegg,
+  Jamie Edwards,
+  Owen Pauptit.